 Agenda for Change A UK-wide new pay system for all NHS staff with the exception of doctors, dentists and most senior managers.
 The new system aims to standardise conditions of service for staff.
 Annual review Annual review of a board's performance against its key performance measures and targets, led by the Cabinet Secretary for Health and Wellbeing.
-The basis for these reviews are the HEAT targets as well as independent assessments of performance by, for example, local partnership forums.
+The HEAT targets as well as independent assessments of performance by, for example, local partnership forums form the basis of this review.
+Better Health, Better Care Launched in December 2007 with the aim of the plan being to 'help people to sustain and improve their health, especially in disadvantaged communities, ensuring better, local and faster access to health care'.
 Caldicott Guardian Senior manager within a board charged with responsibility for ensuring the highest standard of patient confidentiality when obtaining and processing personal health information.
 Capital receipts Funding received from the sale of capital items (i.e., items over £5000) to be used on revenue, or day-to-day expenditure.
 This may or may not be associated with a particular capital scheme.
 Capital Resource Limit (CRL) The amount of money that an NHS Board is allocated to spend on capital schemes in any one financial year.
 Cash-releasing savings Where a saving is realised because the organisation or function delivers the same service using less money.
 For example, by delivering support services differently.
 Cash requirement The amount of cash an NHS body needs to support its operational activities during the year.
 Citistat A performance management system developed for the public sector in Baltimore.
 Its use within the NHSS has been supported by the Scottish Government.
 Clinical governance Arrangements put in place to ensure safe and effective healthcare.
 NHS QIS reviews boards' clinical governance arrangements.

-Community Health Partnership (CHP) CHPs aim to work in partnership with local authorities, the voluntary sector and other stakeholders such as the public, patients and carers to ensure that local population health improvement is placed at the heart of service planning and delivery.
+Community Health Partnership (CHP)

+CHPs aim to work in partnership with local authorities, the voluntary sector and other stakeholders such as the public, patients and carers to ensure that local population health improvement is placed at the heart of service planning and delivery.
 They are devolved from the Board and provide a focus for the integration between primary care and specialist services and with social care.
-Corporate governance Arrangements put in place to ensure proper management and use of resources.